Improwised/kb.repairrabbit.github.io/content/Employees/How-to-add-new-employees-and-their-data.md

 Click “New”
 ![How to add a new employees and their data?](/images/add_employee/add_Employee_3.png)

-Fill in the necessary details about the employee
+Fill in necessary details about an employee, then click “Add”.
 ![How to add a new employees and their data?](/images/add_employee/add_employee_4.png)

 Click “Add”
 ![How to add a new employees and their data?](/images/add_employee/add_employee_5.png)

+Employee has been added to the list.